 Even though there is a difference between saving and investing, regularly putting money into savings is an important practice.
 You'll get used to living without the money, and, at the same time, you'll be building up a cushion for emergencies or unexpected needs.
 You don't need a lot of money to get started – any amount of savings is better than none.

 Consider opening a Tax-Free Savings Account (TFSA) to benefit from tax-free investment income which can be used towards your short and long term goals.

 Participate in your employer's retirement plan

 The number one way most people start investing is by participating in a retirement plan at work.
-If your employer offers a group Registered Retirement Savings Plan (RRSP) or other retirement plan, this is an opportunity you shouldn't pass up.
+If your employer offers a group Registered Retirement Savings Plan (RRSP), this is an opportunity you shouldn't pass up.
 Not only is it an easy way to invest for your future (the money is typically taken out of your paycheque, so you don't even have to think about it), it may also offer tax advantages.
 Plus, many employers match contributions, so that's free money for your future.

 Consider opening a Registered Retirement Savings Plan (RRSP)